qvalentin/chroma_code/readme.md

 3. **LaTeX setup**

-    In your LaTeX preamble, you will need to add `\usepackage{listings}`.
+    In your LaTeX preamble, you will need to add `\usepackage{listings}` and `\usepackage{xcolor}`.
-    The `listings` package provides captions, labels and referencing as well as other formatting (line numbers, frame, ...).
+    The `listings` package provides captions, labels and referencing as well as other formatting (line numbers, frame, ...), the `xcolor` packge allows using html color codes.

 ### First run: